MicrosoftDocs/azure-devops-docs/docs/integrate/how-to/call-rest-api.md

 # Get started with the REST APIs

-Integrate your app with Visual Studio Team Services (VSTS) and Team Foundation Server (TFS) using these REST APIs.
+Integrate your app with Azure DevOps Services and Team Foundation Server (TFS) using these REST APIs.

 These APIs follow a common pattern: